James Radclyffe, 3rd Earl of Derwentwater: Life

+Jacobite rising of 1715

-He joined the conspiracy of 1715; he was suspected by the government, and on the eve of the insurrection the secretary of state, Lord Stanhope, signed a warrant for his arrest.
+He joined the conspiracy of 1715; he was suspected by the government of being a Jacobite, and on the eve of the insurrection the secretary of state, Lord Stanhope, signed a warrant for his arrest.
 A messenger was sent to Durham to secure him, but Radclyffe went into hiding.
 He heard that Thomas Forster had raised the standard of the Pretender, and Radclyffe joined him at Greenrigg near Edinburgh on 6 October 1715, at the head of a company of gentlemen and armed servants from Dilston Hall.
 His following, at most 70, was under the immediate command of his brother, Charles Radclyffe.
 Their plan was to march through Lancashire to Staffordshire, where they looked for support, and the expedition was left mainly in the hands of Colonel Henry Oxburgh, who had served under the Duke of Marlborough in Flanders.

 When the rebels occupied Preston, Derwentwater encouraged the men to throw up trenches.
 The Jacobite army was defeated at the Battle of Preston.
 Radclyffe acquiesced in Forster's decision to capitulate to the inferior force of General Charles Wills.
 He was escorted with the other prisoners to London by General Henry Lumley, and lodged in the Devereux tower of the Tower of London, along with the Earls of Nithsdale and of Carnwath, and Lords Widdrington, Kenmure, and Nairne.
 He was examined before the Privy Council on 10 January 1716, and impeached with the other lords on 19 January.
 Derwentwater pleaded guilty, urging in extenuation his inexperience, and his advice to those who were about him to throw themselves upon the royal clemency.
 He was attainted and condemned to death.

 Efforts were made to procure his pardon.
 Petitions were brought before both Houses of Parliament, and an address was carried from the upper house to the throne on 22 February, praying that His Majesty George I of Great Britain would reprieve 'such of the condemned lords as might appear to him deserving of clemency.'
 Widdrington, Carnwath, and Nairn were reprieved.
 The countess, accompanied by her sister, their maternal aunt, Anne Brudenell, Duchess of Richmond, the Duchess of Cleveland, and other ladies, was introduced by the Duke of Richmond into the king's bedchamber, where the countess, in French, asked for his majesty's mercy.
 The king, however, prompted by Robert Walpole (who declared that he had been offered £60,000 to save Derwentwater, but that he was determined to make an example), was obdurate.